 It can be hard to tell the difference between a sprain, a strain, and a fracture, and it’s possible to damage bones, tendons, and ligaments simultaneously.
-It’s crucial to visit Massachusetts and New Hampshire Foot and Ankle Specialists for a proper diagnosis if you twist or turn your ankle painfully.
+It’s crucial to visit Candria Foot and Ankle for a proper diagnosis if you twist or turn your ankle painfully.

 Common sprained ankle symptoms include:

 If you injure yourself and have these symptoms, using the correct first aid techniques can make a significant difference to your recovery.